How to pay off student loans (fast!)

 1. Get organized

 First, find out what loans you used.
-If you have federal student loans, you can visit the Federal Student Aid official website.
-If you have private student loans, visit your lender’s website and log into your account.
-If you’re not sure whether your student loans are federal or private, or who your private loans are with, pull your credit report to find out.
+If you have federal student loans, you can visit the Federal Student Aid official website or the National Student Loan Data System to find them.
+If you have private student loans, visit your lender’s website and log into your account or pull your credit report to find out.

 2. Use the right tools

-Additionally, if you want to set yourself up now for a faster paydown in the future, you can choose to make payments while in school.
-If you pay interest, or even a small, fixed amount every month while in school, you may be able to lower your total loan cost.
-This could help you graduate with less debt, build your credit, and make your post-school payments more manageable.
+Making payments while in school may help set you up to pay your loans off quicker in the future.
+Whether you make interest-only payments or even a small, fixed amount every month, you may be able to lower your total loan cost.
+This could help you graduate with less debt, boost your credit score, and make your post-school payments more manageable.

-Most federal student loan servicers offer a 0.25 percentage point interest rate discount if you set up automatic payments for your student loan.
+Many federal student loan servicers offer a 0.25 percentage point interest rate discount if you set up automatic payments for your student loan.
 Many private lenders offer this, too.
-Enrolling in auto debit will help ensure your student loan payments are paid on time each month.
+Enrolling in auto debit may ensure your student loan payments are paid on time each month.

-At Sallie Mae, enrolling in auto debit may qualify you for a 0.25 percentage point interest rate deduction on your eligible loan(s).footnote 1 By lowering your interest rate and making on-time payments each month, you will save money on your total loan cost, which could in result in your paying off your student loans faster.
+At Sallie Mae, enrolling in auto debit may qualify you for a 0.25 percentage point interest rate deduction on your eligible loan(s).footnote 1 By lowering your interest rate and making on-time payments each month, you may save money on your total loan cost, which could result in your student loans getting paid off faster.

 6. See if your employer can help